-Since chelation therapy uses a simple intravenous method, it causes little discomfort.
+Since this therapy uses a simple intravenous method, it causes little discomfort.

 When patients are undergoing treatment, they can sit down, visit the restroom, socialize, eat, drink, and even make a telephone call.
 And because our patients are always on the move during chelation, we provide comfortable pillows, electrical outlets for computers/tablets, and a full staff which can assist, communicate, and take care of your medical needs.

 - How do I know if chelation therapy is right for me?

 - What harm does mercury pose to the human body?